Tanmay2001Choudhary/myBookshelf/README.md

 The "Personal Bookshelf" is a React application that allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.

 ## About Me
-I am Tanmay Choudhary.
-Currently pursuing a Master of Computer Applications (MCA) at Vellore Institute of Technology, with skills in React, Node.js, JavaScript, Java, C, C++, Python, etc..
+I am Tanmay Choudhary, currently pursuing a Master of Computer Applications (MCA) at Vellore Institute of Technology, with skills in React, Node.js, JavaScript, Java, C, C++, Python, etc..
 Aspiring Full Stack Web Developer and Data Scientist, good in teamwork, quick learner.

 ### Prerequisites
 Make sure you have the following software installed on your local machine: